Code-Institute-Submissions/GethinDavies1990-CI_MS3_DTR/TESTING.md

 1. An error message is displayed that both the username and password fields must be entered
 2. A message is displayed: Incorrect Username and/or Password
-3. The user is successfully logged in and is brought to the memories page
+3. The user is successfully logged in and is brought to their profile page

 ### Actual Result 4.4